simgunz/website-simgunz/content/en/projects/redshift-plasmoid.md

 # References {#references}

-The Redshift daemon is developed by Jon Lund Steffensen
+The Redshift daemon is developed by Jon Lund Steffensen (http://jonls.dk/redshift/)

-Reference Site:

-<a href="http://jonls.dk/redshift/" target="_blank" rel="noreferrer noopener">http://jonls.dk/redshift/ </a>